energyprinciples/energyprinciples.github.io/_efficiency/001-lighting.md

 In short, yes.

-In more depth, T5 fluorescent lamps are XXXXXX % more efficient that T8 lamps and are XXX% more efficient that T12 lamps.
-Replacing T5 lamps for LEDs will reduce energy consumption in a like-for-like situation; however, this is generally not seemed to be particularly economically beneficial at this point in time, because they are still relatively quite efficient.
+In more depth, T5 fluorescent lamps are XXXXXX % more efficient than T8 lamps and are XXX% more efficient that T12 lamps.
+Replacing T5 lamps for LEDs will reduce energy consumption in a like-for-like situation; however, this is generally not particularly economically beneficial at this point in time, because they are still relatively quite efficient.

 ## What do I need to consider when installing new lights

  - Is your current lighting solution suitable for the environment?
 Does it need to change?
- - Should you re-locate some lamps fom some areas that could do with less lighting to areas that require task lighting?
+ - Should you re-locate some lamps fom some areas that could do with less lighting, to areas that require task lighting?
  - Do you need to increase or decrease the lux levels in any areas?
  - Are PIR or lux level sensors suitable to be installed?
  - Do you need to change the lighting zoning?
 Could you improve lighting control through altering the manual switches?